SEO vs SEM

 And here are paid search results generated by SEM activity:

-The difference between the search results is that one is a paid ad, and the other is displayed by Google organically through an algorithm as a best result matching a user search query.
+The difference between the search engine results is that one is a paid ad, and the other is displayed by Google organically through an algorithm as a best result matching a user search query.

 What does this mean to a small business?
 If you are engaging in SEM and advertising on search engines, you will pay a search engine like Google every time a user clicks on your advertisement.
 If your website appears organically in a search engine result page, you will not pay for every click to your website.